yoishiu61/dd2item/README.md

-If there's a profile 3 already created for you OR you don't have a second profile created already:
+If you don't have a second profile created already:

 -you will need to create a second profile.

+If there's a profile 3 already created for you:

--you will need to change all instances of "profile_3" in the names of these files.
+-either delete that profile 3 OR change all instances of "profile_3" in the names of these files.

 after that you should be fine.
+Just paste these files into your "profiles" folder.
+It's here:
+C:\Users\<User Name>\AppData\LocalLow\RedHook\Darkest Dungeon II\SaveFiles\<Numbers>\profiles